ShoshinNikita/go-disk-buffer/README.md

 # Go Disk Buffer

-This package `buffer` helps to work with huge amount of data, which cannot be stored in RAM.
-Instead of keeping all data in RAM `buffer.Buffer` stores the data on a disk in a temporary file.
+Package `buffer` helps to work with huge amount of data, which cannot be stored in RAM.
+Instead of keeping all data in RAM `buffer.Buffer` can store the data on a disk in a temporary file.

 **Notes:**